Montezuma Costa Rica

 Montezuma's center, with charming old wood houses, itinerant artists and vivid street life has an almost Caribbean flair and feels like the open-air living room of the community.
 Within easy walking distance are beaches, restaurants and hotels in Montezuma.
 Lodging options also include many budget places in hostels and cabinas.

 Montezuma's nightlife hub is Chico's Bar in the village center where at night you can dance to Latin music or techno beats.
+Another great spot for dining, good vibes and life events is Cafe Organica.
+On Mondays particularly people flock to the Open Mic Nights where resident and visiting musicians entertain with life music.

 If you crave a more tranquil evening choose a place on the beach to enjoy the breeze and views across the Gulf of Nicoya.
 The scenery is particularly romantic on the nights around full moon when the moon rises behind the distant mainland of Costa Rica and shimmers on the quiet water of the Gulf.

-The Montezuma Waterfalls
+The Montezuma Waterfall

 The waterfalls are among the most noted features of Montezuma.
 They actually consist of three cascades, located each on top of the other.
 The highest and most beautiful one is the lowest waterfall.
 It tumbles from a height of 24 meters into a large, rocky pool which is great for swimming.
 This waterfall is reached on a 20-minutes hike from Montezuma's village center.
 See » Map of Montezuma